Do you think you can find an electric guitar that doesn’t break the bank? The answer is a big “Yes.” Maybe your next question would be,

 Well, you shouldn’t worry.
 We’ve already done an extensive research in order to give you the products that truly deserve your hard-earned money.
-Buckle yourself up as we take you to our review of the 7 best electric guitars under $300.
+Buckle yourself up as we take you to our review of the 7 best electric guitars for your money under $300.

-The mahogany finish, high-quality wood and artistry as well as its easy-to-play feature made it the closest electric guitar you can get to a Gibson.
-If you love Les Paul and try to sound like him on his guitars, you can do so with Epiphone Les Paul 100.
+The vintage sunburst finish, high-quality solid wood as well as its easy-to-play feature made it the closest electric guitar you can get to a Gibson.
+If you love Les Paul and try to sound like him on his guitars, you can do so with Epiphone Les Paul Player Pack.

 Epiphone is a great brand, even rivaled with Gibson in the archtop guitar market before 1957.